vanderhoornm/android-MythTV-Leanfront/README.md

 - The LiveTV group shows recordings already made from Live TV as well as channels available to watch live.
 - There is a row for "All" at the top.
 - After the recording groups there is a row for "Videos", which shows the MythTV Videos by directory.
-- There is a row labeled "Settings" at the bottom. select "Settings" and press enter to see and update program settings.
+- There is a row labeled "Tools" at the bottom.
+There are various options available there.

+### Settings

+The settings icon on the tools row allows setup of the backedn ip address and a number of options for this copy of leanfront.

 ### Refresh

-There is a "Refresh" icon on the settings row to refresh the list of recordings and videos from the backend.
+There is a "Refresh" icon on the tools row to refresh the list of recordings and videos from the backend.
 The list is also refreshed after using Settings if you change the backend ip address or port number.
 Refresh only refreshes what is on the current view.
 On the main screen (the one with the MythTV Icon at the top), it refreshes everything.
 The refresh does not perform a rescan at the backend, currently you will have to do it from a normal frontend or run "mythutil \-\-scanvideos" on the backend.

 If refresh takes a long time, it is likely caused by lookups on the recordedartwork table.
 This can be caused by the lack of a database index.
 This has been fixed in v32-Pre-642-ga0017739a0.
 If you are running an earlier version you can run the following command to create the index.
 You can do this on any version of MythTV.
 If you later upgrade to v32 it will detect if the index has already been created and will not create it again.